Colorado oil and gas lobbyists and money keep Senate Republicans in their pocket

 Killed: three bills with small changes that would have made a big impact

-HB 1157 would have ensured the industry is tracking and reporting all spills, fires, explosions, injuries, and deaths due to oil and gas well operations and production facilities.
+Another, HB 1157, would have ensured the industry is tracking and reporting all spills, fires, explosions, injuries, and deaths due to oil and gas well operations and production facilities.
 This bill would have made incident reports mandatory and required more detail for major and minor accidents, improving transparency to the public.

-HB 1419 was a bill to require pipeline mapping and transparency so we all know where oil and gas operations are taking place — exactly the kind of information that would have prevented the Firestone tragedy.
+Third, HB 1419 was a bill to require pipeline mapping and transparency so we all know where oil and gas operations are taking place — exactly the kind of information that would have prevented the Firestone tragedy.
 It would have also prevented leaks, groundwater contamination, and explosions by ensuring wells are strong and up to industry standard.

 All three of these bills were killed by Senate Republicans who continue to pander to oil and gas companies.